danio86/Selector/README.md

    - This was solved with a list of words that must not appear in a drink ('Chicken', ...).
   - The final output still contained quotation marks.
    - This was solved using the Sting method in the Clean Sting class.
+  - A lot of lines are too long but this did not influence the functionality.
+It was fixed anyway, but this made the code much more ugly and unreadable.
+However, since it was the requirement that no errors were allowed to occur in the CI-PEP8-Validator, all cases were cleaned up by splitting the lines.

  - Unsolved Bugs
   - Beverage selection may take minutes.
 This is because the data set contains about 50,000 items but only a few beverages.
 Although this isn't actually a bug, it's annoying.